 As mentioned before, we are aware that multiple risks come with complex and long supply chains, including the risk that modern slavery may occur in these supply chains.
-As an outcome of the latest comprehensive human rights risk assessment (2020/2021) covering our entire value chain including our own operations and which resulted in our salient human rights issues, we recognize that there is an inherent risk of modern slavery in our global supply chains, and particularly as we move into tier two and onwards (indirect) suppliers.
-In our own operations the risk was found to be low and addressed and mitigated by our policies and process (such as regular HSE&S audits that are carried out at our operating locations).
+As an outcome of the latest comprehensive human rights risk assessment (2020/2021) covering our entire value chain including our own operations and which resulted in our identification of salient human rights issues, we recognize that there is an inherent risk of modern slavery in our global supply chains, and particularly as we move into tier two and onwards (indirect) suppliers.
+In our own operations the risk was found to be low, and addressed and mitigated by our policies and processes (such as regular HSE&S audits that we carry out at our operating locations, and the introduction of our Global Working Hours standard in Europe, Middle East, Africa, Latin America and North Asia, which we are rolling out in other regions).

-In 2021, we further accelerated our due diligence program of several high-risk raw materials, identified as possibly impacting human rights in our supply chain, in particular regarding modern slavery.
+In 2022, we further accelerated our due diligence program of several highrisk raw materials, identified as possibly impacting human rights in our supply chain, in particular regarding modern slavery.
 In 2021, we conducted in-depth research into our raw materials portfolio and added barytes, calcium carbonate, copper, fluorspar and talcum to our human rights due diligence in the supply chain.
 These were added to cobalt, mica minerals and tin, which were already in scope.
-We've surveyed all suppliers that directly, or indirectly, supply us these materials.
-By the end of the year, we had an 85% response rate.
+Every year, we survey suppliers that directly, or indirectly, supply us these materials.
+By the end of 2022, we had an 85% response rate.

-For cobalt and tin, we surveyed all 132 identified suppliers, using templates from the Responsible Minerals Initiative.
-Of those suppliers who confirmed using high risk materials necessary for the functionality of the product, 90% disclosed their smelters.
-In total, 87% of these smelters were either listed as active or conformant smelters in the Responsible Minerals Assurance Process.
+For cobalt, mica and tin, we have surveyed all 158 identified suppliers, using templates from the Responsible Minerals Initiative.
+Of those suppliers who confirmed using cobalt and tin necessary for the functionality of the product, 83% disclosed their smelters.
+In total, 83% of these smelters were either listed as active or conformant smelters in the

+Responsible Minerals Assurance Process.
 Suppliers with a "conflict-free statement", but who didn't disclose the smelters in their supply chain, haven't been included in the aforementioned percentage since our due diligence is based on the Organization for Economic Cooperation and Development Guidance for Responsible Mineral Supply Chains.